9 ways to get rid of earwigs and keep them away from your home

-Contrary to its name, earwigs are really known as pincher bugs (and have nothing to do with our ears!).
+Nobody likes spotting bugs at the best of the times, and if you’ve spotted these brown crawlies around your home, you'll need to know how to get rid of earwigs.
+Contrary to its name, earwigs have nothing to do with our ears, and are commonly known as pincher bugs.
 This is due to their two long pincers protruding at the end of their body, which makes this a distinct pest.

-Although not harmful to humans, earwigs feast on plant leaves, rotting vegetation and decaying wood — causing potential damage to your home and yard.
+And while it's not dangerous to humans or pets, earwigs tend to feast on plant leaves, rotting vegetation and decaying wood.
+As a result, this can lead to potential damage to your home and yard.
 Worst of all, earwigs will find a way into your home looking for food and shelter to lay their eggs.
 That’s why it’s vital that you learn how to get rid of earwigs immediately to avoid a possible infestation.
 What’s more, since earwigs will eat just about anything organic (live plants, flowers and fallen fruit from trees), these can also become a gardener's nightmare.

 Luckily, there are some simple things you can do to get rid of earwigs, and stop them from coming back.
 And unlike commercial repellents, they won’t cost you a fortune, and are safer for the environment.